 - Making music and noise

-Research shows that children begin to take part in goal-orientated play between ages two and three.
+Research shows that children begin participating in goal-orientated play between ages two and three.
 It usually marks the transition from stimulated and sensory play into more creative play and accomplishments.

 The main benefits of this kind of sensory play for child development come in the problem-solving aspect of it.
-Goal-orientated play is the first real chance children have to work towards something and find solutions.
-This is even if they’re only trying to get all the blocks into the right shaped holes.
+Goal-orientated play is children’s first real chance to work towards something and find solutions.
+This is even if they’re only trying to get all the blocks into the correct holes.

 They have to plan and test and try things out again and again.
 This is great for children on the autism spectrum.
-Most importantly, this is because they prefer rules, routines, and repetition to function correctly.
+They prefer rules, routines, and repetition to function correctly.

 Goal-orientated play activities